ovh/docs/pages/platform/ai/notebook_tuto_12_image-segmentation-unet-tumors/guide.de-de.md

 > Here, using `1 GPU` is sufficient.
 >

-### Launching a Jupyter notebook with "Miniconda" via CLI
+### Launching a Jupyter notebook with "Tensorflow" via CLI

 *If you do not use our CLI yet, follow [this guide](https://docs.ovh.com/de/publiccloud/ai/cli/install-client/) to install it.*